Slamy/Wiki_MiSTer/Internet-and-console-connection-from-supported-cores.md

 PPP daemon uses **/media/fat/linux/ppp_options** (linux\ppp_options of PC) file.
 Most likely you don't need to modify it.
 Recent update assigns IPs automatically.
 Core gets <your_net>.254 IP (for example 192.168.1.254).
 If you want other IP, then modify ppp_options file.
 For correct PPP work, make sure you see a network icon in Menu core before starting the other core.
 Otherwise PPP link won't get IPs.
 If you've started core earlier, then simply connect the core to PPP and disconnect.
 Next connection will get correct IP.
 Or you can switch UART mode in OSD to renew the IP.

+**NOTE:** I'm looking Amiga and MSDOS terminal supporting color and control codes of linux, so it will be possible to use Midnight Commander in terminal connection.
+If you know such terminal application, then let me know.

 ## PPP connection ao486 Windows 95
 Unfortunately winsock and winsock2 provided by Microsoft do not work with the ppp connection when in Windows 95.